aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 .. meta::
    :description: How to set up data exchange within your AIMMS application.
-   :keywords: aimms, data, exchange
+   :keywords: aimms, data, exchange, dex

-Dealing with different data types in the DEX
+Dealing with Different Data Types
 =============================================

 The Data Exchange Library (DEX) allows mapping to and from the following supported formats: